 Encourage a robust insect and wildlife population in your yard.
 A natural balance is the best means to avoid garden pests.

-Nematodes and bacteria are small organism that can kill specific species.
-They are the safest pest management.
+Nematodes and bacteria are small organisms that can kill specific species.
+They are safe, effective pest management.

 Keep It Natural

 A healthy lawn will endure drought, diseases, and pest infestations better than a stressed lawn, and healthy grasses will compete better with undesirable weeds, so the best way to avoid using chemicals is to build up a healthy lawn, naturally.